Black Friday Code: DIGEST35

 Oral FMT or “Microbiome Pills”

-FMT stands for fecal microbiota transplants.
+FMT stands for fecal microbiota transplant.
 Yes, poop pills.
 These capsules are filled with matter from the GI tracts of healthy people and are used to introduce live, beneficial bacteria to someone with signs of gut imbalance or poor gut health.

 FMT research has shown it is effective for treating: